mtpontes/file-watcher-mover/README.md

 ## How It Works

 The system uses the [watchdog](https://pypi.org/project/watchdog/) library to observe file creation and movement events.
 When it detects a new file or a change in extension (e.g., a file is created as '.tmp' and renamed to '.mp4'), it checks the configuration and moves the file to the corresponding directory.
+This app also has unique execution functionality, when using the argument `--once` it performs only once and then closes.

 ## Configuration
 > [!IMPORTANT]\